kaist-dmlab/TAUFE/README.md

 ```

 **3. Bounding-box regression task**
-- go to the folder 'code/regression/', and run bbox_Standard.py, bbox_TAUFE.py with arguments:
+- go to the folder 'code/regression/', and run bbox_Standard.py or bbox_TAUFE.py with arguments:
 ```
 --in-data-name: the name of a target in-distribution dataset (string) # cub200, car
 --ood-data-name: the name of an out-of-distribution dataset (string) # imgnet, places365